koaning/human-learn/README.md

 We started wondering if we might have lost something in this transition.
-Sure, machine learning covers a lot of ground but it is also capable of making bad decision.
-We need to remain careful about hype because and we shouldn't forget that many classification problems can be handled by natural intelligence too.
+Sure, machine learning covers a lot of ground but it is also capable of making bad decisions.
+We need to remain careful about hype.
+We also shouldn't forget that many classification problems can be handled by natural intelligence too.
+If nothing else, it'd sure be a sensible benchmark.

 This package contains scikit-learn compatible tools that should make it easier to construct and benchmark rule based systems that are designed by humans.
 You